-Hiking boots will generally have an insole that is designed to provide “average” comfort to an “average” foot.
+Hiking shoes will generally have one that provides “average” comfort to an “average” foot.

-There will be some basic extra cushioning and some of the higher-end shoes will have some orthotic design elements to them.
+There will be some basic extra cushioning and some of the higher-end products will have some orthotic elements to them.
 The firmness will vary with most boots tending towards a firmer, more rigid insole.

-Sometimes you’ll see shoes referred to as “control”, “cushion” or “neutral” which refers to the amount of structure built into the shoe and insole.
+Sometimes you’ll see shoes referred to as “control”, “cushion” or “neutral” which refers to the amount of structure built in.

 If you have no issues with your feet, then a neutral shoe/boot will be fine.
-If you prefer a bit more shock-absorption you’ll go for the cushioned option, while shoes designated as “control” will have design features to control your gait and correct for things like over-pronation.
+If you prefer a bit more shock-absorption you’ll go for the cushioned option, while those designated as “control” will have features to control your gait and correct for things like over-pronation.

 Variances in the shape and size of feet mean that a good pair of hiking shoes should get you pretty close to a good fit.

 Most hiking boot insoles are removable.
 You could slip a thin profile one in on top.
-You could also remove the factory-fitted one the shoe came with and replace it with a higher volume one that feels just right for you.
+You could also remove the factory-fitted one the it came with and replace it with a higher volume one that’s just right for you.

 What are the Benefits of Insoles?